 Works with testosterone poisoning are often intentional parodies; characters can contract it accidentally far more easily.

-Beware, this trope is not Rated M for Manly brought Up to Eleven : this is about works that parody manliness, or play it for laughs, by taking it to the extreme.
+While the trope Rated M for Manly employs many motifs, it is first and foremost a celebratory trope played straight: Testosterone Poisoning is about works that parody manliness, or play it for laughs, by taking it to the extreme.

 Some works which start out as Rated M for Manly can cross over into Testosterone Poisoning territory later; two fairly reliable indicators that it's got a case of Testosterone Poisoning are the presence of the phrase "Are you man enough for...", or something in a similar vein; and a direct statement that the product or work is "not for women".

-Not to be confused with the actual act of putting self in harms way to prove one's manliness: that one is covered by Macho Masochism (although overlap is common).
+Not to be confused with the actual act of putting oneself in harms way to prove one's manliness: that one is covered by Macho Masochism (although overlap is common).

 Contrast Tastes Like Diabetes.

 - A Foster's Beer "How to speak Australian" commercial crosses into this territory (crossed with Land Down Under): It shows a rugged man in the outback wrap up a bunch of power tools, regular tools, etc. in a leather skin, tie it around a huge wrench, heft it onto his shoulder and walk badassly into the sunset.
 The word was "man purse."
 It's followed by a can of Foster's being dramatically slammed onto a table, with the voice announcing "Beer."